QR Code (Quick Response Code)

 A QR Code (Quick Response Code) is a two-dimensional barcode that, when read by a machine, facilitates the rapid transfer of information.

 QR Codes were invented in Japan in 1994 to quickly and efficiently track auto components along the manufacturing life cycle of a new car.
 Since then they’ve grown in their applications as well as in their usage.
-In the US in 2020, according to Statistia, QR code penetration is expected to rise to its use by 11 million households.
+In the US in 2020, according to Statista, an estimated 11 million households scanned a QR code.
 That is up from its 2018 national estimate of 9.76 million scans.